 Take a look at how I use Tailwind Create in my workflow:

 Isn’t that amazing?
-The peeps at Tailwind will be releasing it to the public when it’s about perfect, but you can get in on the ground floor now.
+The peeps at Tailwind recently released it to the public, so you can get in on the ground floor now.
 Here’s what you do:

 - Sign up for the 30 day free trial (no credit card required) at Tailwind (aff. link)